Originally published at bankingexchange.com

 Two firms, PayActiv and FlexWage, work solely through employers.
 They are shaking up the conventional payroll landscape.
 A third player, ActiveHours, offers employees direct access to earnings without employer participation required, although Sears and Uber now offer it to their workforces.

 FlexWage, launched in 2010, is believed to be the first non-loan earned income access program for employees to hit the market.
 Frank Dombroski, founder and CEO, applied his experience managing JP Morgan’s Payment Solutions business to the challenge of offering banked and unbanked employees access to between-payday accrued cash.

-The core of the FlexWage solution is WageBank, an employer-sponsored financial wellness benefit.
+The core of the FlexWage solution is WageBank (now OnDemand Pay), an employer-sponsored financial wellness benefit.

 “Our system integrates with the employer’s payroll and time-labor systems, which allows us to track and value employee net pay throughout the pay cycle,” Dombroski explains.
 “The employer establishes policies within our system that manage the percentage of net pay they will make available, and how frequently an employee may access their pay early.”